luis-cj/data-science-solar-power-plant/README.md

 ### 1. Objective
 Analyse the available data to find out what is causing the problem in the power plants and conclude if it is necessary to send a technical team to fix the problem in site.

+### 2. Levers (action variables)
+It is necessary to have some knowledge about how the energy is generated in a solar power plant.
+The data science team has been informed by the technical team on how the process works.

+With that, the levers (variables that affect the business objective, which in this case is generating AC power) are the following:

+- **Irradiance**: the greater the irradiance the more DC power can be generated.
+But there is a limit since at very high panel temperatures the generation capacity is decreased.
+- **Panel cleaning**: it is important to have clean modules so they can perform at their full capacity.
+- **Inverters' performance**: the process of transforming DC into AC is never 100% efficient.
+But the closer to 100% the better.
+- **Sensors**: if sensors do not work correctly then it is not possible to detect potential plant failures.